FAQ: Applying for Honors Scholarships

 Q: Where do I start?
 How do I know what is even available to me?

-Thoroughly research their options.
+Thoroughly research your options.
 While there are people on campus who can steer you towards good resources and offer you guidance and feedback once you start developing an application or essay, YOU are responsible for investigating your options and identifying the opportunities that are a good fit for you.
 Start with our "Conduct your search" page, but don't stop there!
 Become a search ninja, check out what other students like you are applying for right now, and figure out what you will need to do keep track of deadlines, essay topics and letters of recommendation.
 Identifying relevant funding opportunities is something that anyone can do with practice and persistence.
 Like any other valuable skill set, you will have to invest time and energy into developing your search skills The good news is that no matter what you end up doing as a professional, knowing how to find and successfully apply for funding - scholarships, grants, or fellowships - will always be an asset to you and to your employer.